Louis-CharlesBiron/canvasDotEffect/readme.md

             // Checking if the mouse is hovering the dot const isMouseOver = dot.isWithin(m.pos, true)

-            // if mouse is over and clicked, set the dot's color to red if (isMouseOver && m.clicked) {
+            // if the mouse is over and clicked, set the dot's color to red if (isMouseOver && m.clicked) {
                 dot.color = [255, 0, 0, 1]
             }
-            // if mouse is only over, set the dot's color to green else if (isMouseOver) {
+            // if the mouse is only over, set the dot's color to green else if (isMouseOver) {
                 dot.color = [0, 255, 0, 1]
             }
-            // if mouse is neither over or clicked, set the dot's color to white else {
+            // if the mouse is neither over nor clicked, set the dot's color to white else {
                 dot.color = [255, 255, 255, 1]
             }

-            // Calling the dragCallback to make the dragging and throwing effet dragCallback(shape.dots[0], m, dist, ratio)
+            // Calling the dragCallback to make the dragging and throwing effect dragCallback(shape.dots[0], m, dist, ratio)
         }
     )